Notice of Pre-AIA or AIA Status

 In the event the determination of the status of the application as subject to AIA 35 U.S.C.
 102 and 103 (or as subject to pre-AIA 35 U.S.C.
 102 and 103) is incorrect, any correction of the statutory basis (i.e., changing from AIA to pre-AIA ) for the rejection will not be considered a new ground of rejection if the prior art relied upon, and the rationale supporting the rejection, would be the same under either status.

-Claims 1, 3, 5, 8, 10, 12, 14-18 are rejected under 35 U.S.C.
-102(a)(2) as being anticipated by Jales (US 2018/0259618 A1; search report).
+Claims 1, 3, 5, 8, 10, 12, and 14-18 are rejected under 35 U.S.C.
+103 as being unpatentable over Jales (US 2018/0259618 A1) and Dubrovinskaya (2019, J. of the ASA; search report).

-Regarding claims 1 and 8, Jales discloses a fishing sonar apparatus for scanning a body of water and a method performed by a fishing sonar apparatus for scanning a body of water, wherein the fishing sonar apparatus comprises a control unit configured to:
+Regarding claims 1 and 8, Jales teaches a fishing sonar apparatus for scanning a body of water and a method performed by a fishing sonar apparatus for scanning a body of water, wherein the fishing sonar apparatus comprises a control unit configured to:

 - emit, by means of a fishing sonar module comprised in the fishing sonar apparatus [[0036] fisherman desire highly detailed and accurate information and/or imagery of underwater structure and mid water targets (e.g., fish) … sonar system 110], a phase-modulated impulse sonar signal having a first frequency into the body of water [[0090] pulse generator 242 may also be configured to shape a pulse envelope and/or to modulate the frequency or the phase of the carrier wave within the pulse to perform pulse compression.];